zhekax86/ArcTests/README.md

 The aim of project is to test various file compression/modification algorhytms.
 User interface is made with WPF and C#.
 Algorythyms are made with c++ as native DLL.
 Also there is an intermediate .NET assembly for linking managed and unmanaged code.
 At the moment source code has comments only in russian.

-Choose file, one or more algorhytms to process the file, and compressed file will be saved as <filename.compr>.
-For decompression choose a .compr file, set up algorhytms in the same order as when compressing the file, and uncompressed file will be saved as <filename_orig>.
+Choose file, one or more algorhytms to process the file, and compressed file will be saved as "filename.compr".
+For decompression choose a .compr file, set up algorhytms in the same order as when compressing the file, and uncompressed file will be saved as "filename_orig".
 For succesful decompression you have to set up right algorhytms, because compressed file has no information about them.